aliceblomberg/api-lab/candy-crash/README.md

 Open `index.html` in your web browser.
 This will automatically load and run the edited example.
 To run the the original code, open `index.html` and change the file referenced by the script tag `candy_crash.js`.

 ## Contribution
+The author of the original example was not provided.
 Paper.js is distributed under the permissive MIT License Copyright (c) 2011, Juerg Lehni & Jonathan Puckey.